-Individual language needs will be explored with the student, with the intent of enhancing student's academic performance.
-Academic Mentors play a very important role in helping the students to articulate theological concepts in authentic, meaningful, and relevant ways.
+Individual language needs will be explored with the student, with the intent of enhancing his or her academic performance.
+Mentors play a very important role in helping the students to articulate theological concepts in authentic, meaningful, and relevant ways.

 Internship